-Jamie Hitel was born in Southend on Sea, Essex, England, to a British mother and a Hungarian father.
+Jamie Hitel was born in Southend-on-Sea, England, to a British mother and Hungarian father.

-Jamie’s early musical education began with piano lessons at the age of 6.
-At the age of 14 he became Organist and Choirmaster of St Alban’s Church, Westcliff, a post he held for 4 years.
+Jamie’s early musical education began at the age of 6.
+At the age of 14 he became Organist and Choirmaster of St Alban’s Church, Westcliff-on-Sea.

-After leaving school Jamie won an Organ Scholarship to Robinson College, Cambridge University, where he studied organ with David Sanger, James O’Donnell and Peter Hurford.
-As Director of Chapel Music, his responsibilities included directing the Chapel Choir, conducting orchestral concerts, and leading several international choir tours.
-He also appeared regularly as a pianist with the Cambridge University Light Entertainment Society.
+After leaving school Jamie won an Organ Scholarship to Cambridge University, where he studied organ with David Sanger, James O’Donnell and Peter Hurford.

-In 1999, returning to his ancestral roots, Jamie won a place in the finals of the prestigious Franz Liszt International Organ Competition in Budapest, Hungary, during which his performance of the Poulenc Organ Concerto was broadcast on Hungarian radio.
+During his time at Waltham Abbey, Jamie’s increasing focus on solo work won him recitals across the UK and Europe, as well as a place in the finals of the prestigious Franz Liszt International Organ Competition, Budapest.
+As a diploma recipient, his performance of Poulenc’s Organ Concerto was broadcast live on Hungarian Radio.

-During his time in Ohio, Jamie released an acclaimed solo organ CD, on the Lammas record label.
-Sounds Messianic, featuring the work of Olivier Messiaen and César Franck, was the first commercial CD of the organ at St Paul’s Episcopal Church.
-It is currently one of the few available recordings of Messiaen’s complete cycle, Les Corps Glorieux.
+Jamie’s solo career continued to develop through the release of a new organ CD.
+Featuring the work of Olivier Messiaen and César Franck, Sounds Messianic is the first commercial recording of the 4-manual organ at St Paul’s Episcopal Church.
+It is currently only one of a few available recordings of Messiaen’s complete organ cycle Les Corps Glorieux.

-In 2008, Jamie was appointed Director of Music at Christ Church Greenwich, Connecticut, where he directs the Choir of Men & Boys, the St Cecilia Choir of Girls, and several other ensembles.
-Jamie is founding director of the Christ Church Scholars, comprising advanced auditioned teens and professional men.
+Jamie Hitel was appointed Director of Music at Christ Church Greenwich in 2008.
+He runs a busy program, directing the Choir of Men & Boys, the St Cecilia Choir of Girls, the Christ Church Singers, and several other ensembles.
+Jamie is founding director of the Schola Cantorum, comprising advanced auditioned teens and professional men.
 Other groups under his supervision include the St Nicholas Choir (for children in grades K-2), the Christ Church Bell Choir, and the Christ Church Compline Choir.